 Ambiguity is an important aspect of the work, with an implied narrative across a series of images.
 These narratives are activated through the relationships that emerge between the images.
 What is hidden from the viewer becomes meaningful, and just as integral to the work as what is revealed.

-After a successful career as a television writer and published author, Susan Borowitz picked up a camera for the first time in 201, immediately feeling both transported by and at home with a new medium by which she could tell stories.
+After a successful career as a television writer and published author, Susan Borowitz picked up a camera for the first time in 2011, immediately feeling both transported by and at home with a new medium by which she could tell stories.
 Although a devotee of travel street photography, Susan primarily works on conceptual narrative series, often employing self-portraiture.
-Her images have been exhibited in New York, Greenwich CT, Berlin and in 2018, Barcelona and are in private collections in New York and California.
+Her images have been exhibited in New York, Greenwich CT, Berlin and Barcelona and are in private collections in New York, New Jersey and California.